Nexiauk/duality/README.md

 * Ability to trade cards
 * 1v1 card battles
 * Audio effects
+* A fancier binder
+* Ability to search by rarity/universe/alignment/archetype on the shop schedule items to allow 'type' shops.
+* Change the shop scheduler so that instead of creating a new schedule on a visit, it is an automated task

 ## **Models and Data Relationships**
 ### *Entity Relationship Diagram*